 Step 3: Reinstall the Caliper

-- Fix back the dust cover
+- Fix the dust cover

 - Reinstall the brake lines